0oSaraho0/pp3-adventure_game/README.md

 The site will be based on the following user needs.

-- I want the site to be easy to use.
+- I want the site to be easy and intuitive to use.
 - I want the game to be challenging.
 - I want the game to be similar to the ones I played as a child with a feeling of nostalgia.
 - I want it to be fun and interesting to play with a route that is not obvious on my first try.

 # Logic

-I spent some time working out the paths through this game to ensure I had a good idea of the game layout before I started coding.#
+I spent some time working out the paths through this game to ensure I had a good idea of the game layout before I started coding.
 I used the flow chart below to record these paths so the game was easy to follow when writing it.

 ![flowchart](images/flowchart.png)